 WHAT IS A SPECIALIZED COMMERCIAL COURT, DIVISION OR SECTION ACCORDING TO THE ENFORCING CONTRACTS METHODOLOGY?

 A specialized commercial court, division or section can be established by setting up a dedicated standalone court, a specialized commercial division or section within existing courts or specialized judges within a general civil court.
-Specialized judges hear only commercial cases and do not hear other types of civil cases.
+To be considered as a specialized commercial court, division or section, judges must only hear commercial cases and must not hear other types of civil cases.

 WHAT IS THE COURT OF REFERENCE FOR THE QUALITY OF JUDICIAL PROCESSES INDEX?

 Most components of the quality of judicial processes index are measured independently from any court.
-All information concerning commercial courts, small claims courts, ADR, etc. is collected looking at the main business city and not necessarily at the competent court.
+All information concerning commercial courts, small claims courts, alternative dispute resolution, and so on is collected looking at the main business city and not necessarily at the competent court.
 In other instances, however, it was necessary to narrow it down to one specific court, since in some areas differences may arise between courts.
-In these cases, the team used the court with jurisdiction over the Enforcing Contracts standardized case study as the court of reference.
+In these cases, the team used the court with jurisdiction over the enforcing contracts standardized case study as the court of reference.
 Examples of these instances are the questions examining the availability of electronic case management, electronic filing or electronic service of process.

 FOR THE COURT AUTOMATION COMPONENT OF THE QUALITY OF JUDICIAL PROCESSES INDEX, DOES THE FEATURE NEED TO BE USED BY THE MAJORITY OF COURT USERS FOR THE ECONOMY TO RECEIVE A POINT?